mohaddis01/Checkers-Game/README.md

 # Checkers-Game
-Basic checkers game wit ai and human mode using html , css, javascripts
+Basic checkers game with ai and human mode using html , css, javascripts